ArticySoftware/Articy3ImporterForUnreal/README.md

 ## Detailed step by step import process

-Here is a full detailed step by step process to configure Ureal to be able to import Articy content properly :
+Here is a full detailed step by step process to configure Unreal to be able to import Articy content properly :

-1. Create an Ureal C++ project
+1. Create an Unreal C++ project

 2. Uncheck "Hot Reload" inside Editor preferences (to prevent concurency with Live Coding session)
    * Go to Edit > Editor preferences > "General" section => "Miscellaneous"